anodyne/nova/README.md

 * updated character linking to use quick search on the NPCs tab
 * updated write/missionpost to allow a user to select multiple characters of theirs for a post (#59)
 * updated write/missionpost to simplify the UI a little bit
+* updated the install controller to log any XML-RPC errors
+* updated the update controller to log any XML-RPC errors
+* updated the upgrade controller to log any XML-RPC errors
 * fixed errors in the upgrade process
 * fixed errors after upgrading on the characters management page
 * fixed errors after upgrading on the npc management page